 Specifies the hash algorithm the client uses in the process of proving possession of DSA private keys.
 Possible values are 'sha1raw' (the default) and 'sha1asn1'.

 Specifies the hash algorithm the client uses in the process of proving possession of RSA private keys.
-Possible values are 'md5', 'sha1' (the default), and 'sha256'.
+Possible values are 'md5', 'sha1', and 'sha256' and 'all' (the default).

 Determines the port on the PC's local loopback interface to which X11 protocol communications are forwarded when X11 forwarding in enabled.